Ex. A

 34.After Lamb and his Former Business Partner entered into litigation, Shaneyfelt continued to make accounting decisions based on information from the Spouse of Lamb’s Former Business Partner.

-35.Shaneyfelt admitted that he personally made the disputed journal entries.
+35.Shaneyfelt admitted that he personally made at least some of the disputed journal entries.

-36.On or about September 30, 2022, Defendants created a series of QuickBooks journal entries (identified by the codes below) retroactively restructuring CAHB’s books.
-As described in Paragraph 42, discovery later revealed that the entries were recorded as of that date but may have been actually created at a later time.
+36.On or about September 30, 2022, Defendants dated or recorded a series of QuickBooks journal entries (identified by the codes below) retroactively restructuring CAHB’s books.
+As described in Paragraph 45, discovery later revealed that the entries were recorded as of that date but may have been actually created at a later time.

 38.Entry JS129 removed $866,556 in debt from CAHB’s books as purportedly assumed private debt.
-Shaneyfelt later admitted that the direction for that entry “must have been from (the Spouse of Lamb’s Former Business Partner)” and that he did not verify whether the debt was actually assumed or paid.
+Shaneyfelt later admitted that the direction for that entry came from the Spouse of Lamb’s Former Business Partner and that he did not verify whether the debt was actually assumed or paid.

 43.Contemporaneous October 2022 communications show that Shaneyfelt was still working on CAHB’s books after the date those entries purported to record.